 THE ACSS CRISIS SIMULATION EXPERIENCE

-The content of each simulation is being developed by a team of ANU students with some assistance from academics from the ANU College of Asia and the Pacific and ANU College of Law.
+The content of each simulation was developed by a team of ANU students with some assistance from academics from the ANU College of Asia and the Pacific and ANU College of Law.
 Moreover, our Patron, Admiral (Ret.)
 Chris Barrie, AC, has a wealth of experience in conducing demanding scenario exercises to compliment course work.
 He has very generously donated a significant amount of his time to assist our team in developing realistic, immersive and challenging simulations for the Summit.